YannMjl/xamarin-android-app/README.md

 ## Description

-GPA calculator is a mobil app desinged to allow users to calculate their current semester GPA and cummulative GPA as the semester progress over the course of their study.
+GPA calculator is an Android mobil app desinged to allow users to calculate their current semester GPA and cummulative GPA as the semester progress over the course of their study.

 ## Author